Soft Particles and Infinite-Dimensional Geometry: Introduction

 The claim that there exists an infinite-dimensional space of vacua for gauge theory in asymptotically flat space is not new.
 In fact, this observation \cite{Strominger:2013lka}, and its analog in gravity \cite{Strominger:2013jfa}, was the genesis of the ``celestial CFT'' program which seeks to construct a boundary dual for asymptotically flat gravity.
 The existence of these vacua is a subtle boundary effect which only holds for gauge theories in the Coulomb phase on non-compact spaces, but the interpretation of \eqref{eq:Ambiguity} advanced in this paper makes it clear that the moduli space of vacua is detectable using standard perturbative calculations: the formula \eqref{eq:Ambiguity} can be derived using standard Feynman rules with no reference to asymptotic symmetries, boundary conditions, or gauge transformations with non-compact support.
 Perturbative $S$-matrix calculations in Yang-Mills theory (which are by definition performed in the Coulomb phase, with long-range gauge fields) know about the infinite-dimensional space of vacua.
 In fact they know more: they can calculate its curvature.

 To put these statements in context, note that the antisymmetric double-soft limit has historically been a discovery mechanism for hidden symmetries of the $S$-matrix (see for instance \cite{Arkani-Hamed:2008owk} for the case of $E_{7(7)}$ in $\mathcal{N}=8$ supergravity in four dimensions).
 The gauge theory examples discussed in this work are really just infinite-dimensional examples of this phenomena.
 Indeed, these statements are all simpler and more familiar when the moduli space of vacua $M$ is finite-dimensional.
-In this case, the vacuum is determined by boundary conditions (vacuum expectation values, or vevs) for gapless local fields at spatial infinity $\langle \Phi^I \rangle_{i^0} =v^I$, and the dynamics of the long-wavelength fluctuations about these vevs is described by a sigma model with target space $M$.
+In this case, the vacuum is determined by boundary conditions (vacuum expectation values, or vevs) at spatial infinity ($i^0$) for gapless local fields $\langle \Phi^I \rangle_{i^0} =v^I$, and the dynamics of the long-wavelength fluctuations about these vevs is described by a sigma model with target space $M$.
 The single soft insertion of a moduli scalar defines an operator whose matrix element is a derivative on the moduli space \cite{Cheung:2021yog,Kapec:2022axw}

+Here, $S_I(x)$ is a soft moduli scalar, the $\mathcal{O}_i$ represent hard particles, and the subscript $\langle \cdot \rangle_{v}$ indicates that the $S$-matrix element is calculated with the asymptotic boundary condition $\langle \Phi^I \rangle_{i^0} =v^I$.
 The physical interpretation of this formula is simple: the zero mode of the moduli scalar is just the vev, so exciting this mode infinitesimally shifts the boundary condition.
 In the celestial CFT formalism, the existence of this operator is equivalent to the existence of a marginal deformation in CCFT \cite{Kapec:2022axw}: $S_I(x)$ indicates a continuous, finite-dimensional family of celestial CFTs labeled by boundary conditions and related by marginal perturbations (i.e., constant background fields for the marginal operator).
 Multi-soft limits in the sigma model do not commute, and the antisymmetric double-soft theorem measures the infinitesimal holonomy around a closed loop in the space of vacua \cite{Cheung:2021yog}

 The analog of \eqref{eq:NLSMsoft} in gauge theory is the soft gluon theorem